 The United Nations and its Department of Political Affairs assisted in mediation to resolve Kenya's 2008 electoral crisis, and have since continued to work for reconciliation in the East African country.
 Major progress was achieved with the elaboration and promulgation of a new Constitution, which was supported overwhelmingly by the Kenyan people in a 2010 referendum.

-The United Nations has worked closely with the African Union (AU) and the Southern African Development Community (SADC) to encourage a peaceful and consensual solution to the political crisis in Madagascar resulting from an unconstitutional change of government in January 2009.
-The Department of Political Affairs is currently providing technical support to the SADC Mediation Team’s efforts to broker a solution in Madagascar .
+The United Nations has worked closely with the African Union (AU) and the Southern African Development Community (SADC) to encourage a peaceful and consensual solution to the political crisis in Madagascar, which arose from an unconstitutional change of government in January 2009.

-The United Nations created an Integrated Strategy for the Sahel in 2012 to address the nexus between security and development in the region, in particular governance, security and resilience.
+The United Nations developed an Integrated Strategy for the Sahel in 2013 to address the nexus between security and development in the region, in particular in relation to governance, security and resilience.
+The Secretary-General’s Special Envoy for the Sahel, Hiroute Guebre Sellassie, was entrusted in 2014 with the responsibility of implementing the Strategy.

 The Department of Political Affairs (DPA) contributes along with partner UN entities to the global fight against piracy off the coast of Somalia.
 DPA is an active participant in the International Contact Group on Piracy off the Coast of Somalia, the main international forum on countering piracy.
 The Department also manages a trust fund supporting a range of projects to strengthen the fight against piracy.